opensha/ucerf3-etas-launcher/json_examples/README.md

 #### Point Source Rupture

-This represents a point source rupture, without any finite fault surface or fault sections to reset (for elastic rebound probabilities)
+This represents a point source rupture, without any finite fault surface (though you can still list fault sections to reset for elastic rebound probabilities)

  **Name** | **Required?** | **Description** | **Example** |
 |-------|-------|-------|-------|